fernandomorse/FindMyArduino/README.md

 FindMyArduino example inspired by Apple's Find My iPhone, locate your Arduino by using GPS.
 The best way to find back your Arduino if it walks away or gets stolen.

 ### Introduction
-During our minor Smart Industry we have to build something for the Smart Room.
+During our minor Smart Industry we have to build something for the *Smart Room*.
 This something is based on the Arduino knock off ESP32, which is a nice IoT hardware platform compatible with the Arduino IDE.
+In the end it will be a room full of smart IoT devices connected to eachother.

 ![fma_ui](https://github.com/qarizma/FindMyArduino/blob/master/img/fma_ui.jpg?raw=true)